rickertl/FSND_catalog/README.md

-FSND Catalog App - P3
+#FSND Catalog App - P3

-### Author ###
+###Author
 Rick Ertl
 https://github.com/rickertl

-### App Features ###
+###App Features
-• Provides a list of items within a variety of categories
+* Provides a list of items within a variety of categories
-• Integrates third party Google Plus and Facebook OAuth user registration and authentication
+* Integrates third party Google Plus and Facebook OAuth user registration and authentication
-• Authenticated users have the ability to post, edit, and delete their own items
+* Authenticated users have the ability to post, edit, and delete their own items
-• JSON and XML API endpoints for categories and category items
+* JSON and XML API endpoints for categories and category items
-• Image upload capability available per item
+* Image upload capability available per item

-### Setup ###
+###Setup
 1. Start with any local operating system such as Mac OS X, Linux, or Windows
 2. Install VirtualBox
 3. Install Vagrant